Key Details

 As community-led activities, these Working Groups are open to anyone from the MRI network to participate and contribute to the Working Group’s work plan.
 Early career researchers (typically up to five years after attaining a postgraduate degree), women, researchers, and practitioners from developing countries and less represented mountain regions are particularly encouraged to join and participate.
 Please contact the Working Group leads for information on joining:

-Subscribe to the Mountain Governance Working Group mailing list here.
+- Subscribe to the mailing list

 Images by: Ahmed Shams.